 If you can’t find any published anywhere, just ask them about it.

-If they can tell you succinctly what their core values are, then they are probably genuine.
-If they get flustered or delay answering, they are probably guilty of “cobbler’s shoes”.
+Can they can tell you succinctly what their core values are?
+If so, then they are probably genuine.
+The chances are if they get flustered or delay answering, they are probably guilty of “cobbler’s shoes”.

 Once you find out what their values are – how do they resonate with you?
 Is it the type of business/person you feel comfortable working with?
 Be warned, if you don’t clearly identify early on that you have some core shared values, then things can go pear-shaped quickly.